chrisfernandes18/Command-Line-MAL/README.md

 ![More Results for Black Clover](assets/images/more_results.png)

-Once a result has been selected by the user, the program will output the title, rating, number of episodes, when the show aired, and synopsis.
-Then it will ask if the user would like to search again.
+Once a result has been selected by the user, the program will output the title, rating, number of episodes, when the show aired, synopsis, and related anime.
+Then it will ask if the user would like to add this title to a CSV file.

 ![Output for Black Clover](assets/images/output.png)